alpaka-group/llama/documentation/pages/user/domains.rst

 -----------

 The user domain is an :math:`N`-dimensional array with :math:`N` itself being a compile time value but with run time values inside.
-LLAMA brings an own :ref:`array class <label-api-array>` for such kind of data structs which is ready for interoperability with hardware accelerator C++ dialects as CUDA (Nvidia) or HIP (AMD), or abstraction libraries such as the already mentioned alpaka.
+LLAMA brings its own :ref:`array class <label-api-array>` for such kind of data structs which is ready for interoperability with hardware accelerator C++ dialects such as CUDA (Nvidia) or HIP (AMD), or abstraction libraries such as the already mentioned alpaka.